-Action # Title Description Total Funds Contributing Action #1 Students taught by highly qualified teachers Ensure 100% of teaching staff, as well as site administration, will be fully credentialed and highly qualified to teach all required subjects and have EL certification. \$325,842.00 No Action #2 Professional Development Provide training to staff to ensure that all students have access to standards-aligned instructional materials that are addressing all state board adopted academic content and performance standards for grades 6-8.
-This will be through regular PLC meetings as well as outside Professional Development, based on teacher input and administrative approval. \$14,012.00 No Action #3 Technology Support and Infrastructure Students will participate in all statewide assessments and show growth in all areas.
+Action # Title Description Total Funds Contributin g Action #1 Students taught by highly qualified teachers Ensure 100% of teaching staff, as well as site administration, will be fully credentialed and highly qualified to teach all required subjects and have EL certification. \$337,489.0 0 No Action #2 Professional Development Provide training to staff to ensure that all students have access to standards-aligned instructional materials that are addressing all state board adopted academic content and performance standards for grades 6-8.
+This will be through regular PLC meetings as well as outside Professional Development, based on teacher input and administrative approval. \$11,292.00 No Action #3 Technology Support and Infrastructure Students will participate in all statewide assessments and show growth in all areas.
 Ensure that all infrastructure, in terms of technology, is in place for assessments.
 This includes our contract for services/support through the Madera County Superintendent of Schools, as well as purchasing any additional devices to ensure 1:1 connectivity for all students.
-This also includes internet hot spots, if necessary. \$15,000.00 No

-Action # Title Description Total Funds Contributing Action #4 Intervention Program Create an intervention program that targets specific skills and specific students for periodic rotations.
+This also includes internet hot spots, if necessary. \$25,000.00 No Action #4 Intervention Program Create an intervention program that targets specific skills and specific students for periodic rotations.
 This could include students struggling with pre-middle school standards as well as students struggling socially/emotionally and gifted and talented students.
-The role of intervention teacher is part of the 6th grade teacher's job duties.
-Costs here are for any necessary supplies to support the program. \$1,000.00 No Action #5 EL Coordinator Ensure that all EL students are making progress towards their goals and that all assessments and parent communication happens in a timely manner.
+The role of intervention teacher is part of the 6th \$1,000.00 No

+Action # Title grade teacher's job duties.
+Costs here are for any necessary Description supplies to support the program.
+Total Funds Contributin g Action #5 EL Coordinator Ensure that all EL students are making progress towards their goals and that all assessments and parent communication happens in a timely manner.
 This is part of the 6th grade teacher's job description and is embedded into their salary. \$2,500.00 No Action #6 Diagnostic Assessment Tools Purchase Renaissance learning for English and IXL for all subjects, to monitor growth of students in English and Mathematics.
-For all students who achieve their three-pronged individualized goal (AR points earned, reading level - grade level and/or growth, and math level - grade level and/or growth) take a local end of year reward trip. \$7,500.00 No Action #7 Instructional Aid Salary (and benefits) Hiring a full time instructional aid who will have their duty day divided into three segments.
-Approximately one third of their day will be working with struggling unduplicated students. \$35,970.00 Yes
+For all students who achieve their three-pronged individualized goal (AR points earned, reading level - grade level and/or growth, and math level - grade level and/or growth) take a local end of year reward trip. \$8,187.00 No Action #7 Instructional Aid Salary (and benefits) Hiring a full time instructional aid who will have their duty day divided into two segments.
+Approximately one half of their day will be working with struggling unduplicated students. \$37,000.00 Yes

-Goal Analysis 2021-22
+Goal Analysis 2022-23